-To solve Eqs.~\eqref{eqn:QEvo} and \eqref{eqn:Stokes}, we use the finite element method from the C++/Matlab package FELICITY \cite{walker18}.
-We consider rectangular domains of various sizes with different patterns of activity $\alpha(x,y)$ set to a maximum (minimum) value of $\alpha=\alpha_0$ ($\alpha=0$), and use periodic boundary conditions in all cases.
-Figure \ref{fig:ActivityProfiles}(a) shows a system of activity stripes oriented along the $y$ direction, where the active (inactive) regions are of length $\ell_s$ ($\ell_i$).
-We fix $\ell_s = \ell_h = 10$ so that the screening length is commensurate with the active stripe length, causing the active stripes to behave as channels of active nematics that interact across an inactive region.
-We also consider active circles of radius $R = 10/\sqrt{\pi}$ arranged in either a triangular lattice [Fig.~\ref{fig:ActivityProfiles}(b)] with varied lattice constant $a$, or vertical lines [Fig.~\ref{fig:ActivityProfiles}(c)] with varied inactive length $\ell_i$.
+To study activity inhomogeneity, we consider rectangular domains of various sizes with different patterns of activity $\alpha(x,y)$ set to a maximum value of $\alpha = \alpha_0$ and minimum value of $\alpha = 0$.
+Figure \ref{fig:ActivityProfiles}(a) shows a system of active stripes oriented along the $y$ direction, where the active (inactive) regions are of length $\ell_s$ ($\ell_i$) relative to the nematic correlation length.
+The equation for the stripe pattern is

+where $C_n$ give the strip centers which are equally spaced at intervals of $\ell_s + \ell_i$ and $\delta$ is a parameter that controls the width of the interface between active and inactive regions.
+We study systems with six activity stripes so that the system size in the $x$ direction is $L_x = 6(\ell_i + \ell_s)$ while we fix the system size in the $y$ direction to be $L_y = 8\ell_h$.

+We also consider active circles of radius $R$ arranged in either a triangular lattice with lattice constant $a$ [Fig.~\ref{fig:ActivityProfiles}(b)] or vertical columns with inactive length spacing $\ell_i$ [Fig.~\ref{fig:ActivityProfiles}(c)].
+In either case, the equation for the activity is

+where $\mathbf{r} = (x,y)$ and $\mathbf{C}_n$ is the vector position of the circle centers.
+For the lattice of activity circles, the number of activity circles varied with the lattice constant $a$ (or area fraction $\nu$) so that the system size in the $x$ direction $L_x = \sqrt{N} a$ while the system size in the $y$ direction was $L_y = \sqrt{3 N} a/2$.
+For the smallest area fractions we used $N = 4$ activity circles, while for the largest area fractions we used $N = 100$, choosing the number that kept $L_x$ as close to $120$ as possible.
+For the vertical columns of circles we used a fixed $N = 48$ active circles with system sizes $L_x = 6(\ell_i + 2R)$ and $L_y = 16 R$.